serock/pla-util/README.md

 * `~/.local/share/bash-completion/completions`, if `BASH_COMPLETION_USER_DIR` and `XDG_DATA_HOME` are not set

 ## License
-This program is licensed under the GNU General Public License Version 3 or later.
+This program is licensed under the GNU General Public License Version 3 or any later version.